The Lovers

 Eros and Psyche

-The story of Eros and Psyche contains a multitude of story plots that are reused in many later stories and fables.
+The story of Eros and Psyche contains a multitude of story plots that are reused in many later stories and fables:

 • The Beauty and the Beast takes its source from the first part of Psyche and Eros’s story.
 In the myth the Beast is described as so fearsome, resourceful and cunning that even the Gods themselves are powerless against it.
 That beast is Love, aka Eros.
-So the Beast actually turns out to be a handsome God.
+So the 'Beast' actually turns out to be a handsome God.

-• Psyche represents the mind or soul (her name is where we get words such as psychic and psychology).
+The relationship between Eros and Psyche carries a much deeper symbolism than simple romance.
+Eros represents Love at first sight and carnal love (his name is the root for words such as erotic and eroticism).
+Psyche represents the mind or soul (her name is where we get words such as psychic and psychology).
 ‘Psyche’ actually means ‘butterfly’, and the ancients likened its lifecycle from caterpillar to pupa to butterfly as the journey of the soul during life and on after death.

 The marriage of Eros and Psyche is therefore symbolic of a number of much deeper concepts and very common plots: